databrary/design/curation/protocol_docs/list_of_things_we_need_from_pis.md

 Stimuli

-What is your collection methodolady!
+What is your collection methodology!

 What stage!